oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

     </copy>
     ```

-    In this list of parameters for database BBB we are not specifying a target CDB.
-As a result, the autoupgrade tool will upgrade both the CDB and the PDBs.
+    In this list of parameters for database BBB, we do not specify a target CDB.
+As a result, the auto-upgrade tool will upgrade both the CDB and the PDBs.

 4. Add the parameters for the database CCC

     In this scenario, we want autoupgrade to unplug the database from the 19c database, plug it into the existing DB23AI CDB and upgrade it.
 For this, add the following lines to the autoupgrade.cfg file:

-    ```
+    ```text
     <copy>
     ccc.sid=CCC
     ccc.pdbs=CCC01